VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-3082}

 TOI-3082b is a Neptune-like (3.66 $R_{\earth}$) planet orbiting faint (Vmag = 12.93, Tmag = 11.77) star TOI-3082 (0.68 $R_{\sun}$, 0.66 $M_{\sun}$), observed in TESS sectors 37.
-It orbits the star at a distance of 0.027 AU with an orbital period 1.93 days and having an equilibrium temperature 1032.78 K. The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated without using any contrast curve file.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 13.04 $M_{\earth}$.
-Based on this resultant RV semi-amplitude is 8.79 m $s^{-1}$.
+It orbits the star at a distance of 0.027 AU with an orbital period 1.93 days and having an equilibrium temperature 1032.78 K. Ground-based follow-up observations verified the transit event occur within the target star follow-up aperture, and there is no strong filter dependent depth chromaticity, and there are no other obvious or Gaia DR2 or TIC stars contaminating the follow-up aperture that are bright enough to cause the TESS detection.
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated without using any contrast curve file.
+These FPP values are consistent with the source of transit signal being on the target star.
+We can neglect the very low probability NFPP scenarios because ground-based observations have confirmed the transit event on the target.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 13.2 $\pm$ 5.8 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 8.79 m $s^{-1}$.
 TSM is estimated as 78.37 which is below the threshold set by \cite{2018PASP..130k4401K}.
 However ESM is predicted to be 13.37 above the 7.5, indicating that it is potentially a good target for emission spectroscopy.